Theryston/iconoma/packages/cli/README.md

 This makes it easy to keep icons discoverable and consistent across the team.

+### ✅ Zero dependencies in your project

+Iconoma adds **no dependencies** to your project.
+It handles and adds the icon outputs directly in your project, already ready for use, without any dependencies.
+You don't even need to install Iconoma in your project—just use `npx @iconoma/cli` when needed.

 ### ✅ SVGO optimization + custom configuration

 Iconoma uses **SVGO** to optimize and normalize your SVGs (removing unnecessary data, minimizing output, and improving consistency).